Animal-Based Raw Eggnog

 Make the eggnog.

-Add the soft-boiled egg yolks (may be soft or slightly runny) and all of the other ingredients to your blender.
+Add the soft-boiled eggs (may be soft or slightly runny) and all of the other ingredients to your blender.

 Blend until very smooth.